is your catholic church catholic?

 Is your church filled with members who are young and old, black and white, male and female, poor and rich, U.S. citizens and internationals?
 Many Catholic churches in the USA are filled with old, white, upper-middle class, American women.
 We thank God for these women.
 They are the precious remnant who are helping the church survive.

-Prayer: Father, may I make my church representative of the body of Christ.
+Prayer: Father, may I help make my church representative of the Body of Christ.